man-vu/Azure-Nail-Salon/README.md

 Install dependencies in each folder and run `npm start` to launch the service.

+The React frontend resolves API requests to these services using base URLs defined in `src/config.ts`.

 ## Available Scripts

 In the project directory, you can run: